-This is a live recording from Mosaic's Spring Music Festival, May 2013.
-This mix is a straight up barn storming electro/tech breaks mix with a few 70's, 80's, and 90's gems thrown in just for a little bit of extra spice.
-It's a breaks banger clocking in at around 148bpm.
-It was recorded using Traktor Scratch Pro on an S4 controller with 3 track decks and one remix deck.
-Mastering was provided by Aviation Parkway...aka Andrew Meadors.Download
+This mix is a storming electro/tech breaks mix clocking in at 148bpm with a few 70's, 80's, and 90's gems thrown in just for a little bit of extra spice.
+It was recorded live at Mosaic's Spring Music Festival in May of 2013 using Traktor Scratch Pro on an S4 controller with 3 track decks and one remix deck.
+Mastering was provided by Aviation Parkway...aka Andrew Meadors.

 Snack (aka Chris O) starting clubbing at the ripe old age of 17 in summer 1993 and quickly developed a passion for the music that has fueled his EDM-related activities ever since.
 In 1994 he sold his guitar and bought his 1st pair of Technics.
-In the fall of 1997, Snack moved to the UK to "study abroad”.
+In the fall of 1997, Snack moved to the UK to "study abroad"".
 While his original intention was to bring the then fledgling drum and bass sound back to the States with him, he found himself caught up in the raw energy of hard dance/UK hard house and promptly shifted focus.
 While attending all night/day afterparties abroad he developed a love for deep, sexy house music.
-To this day Snack's styles span a broad range of 4×4 and breaks….from deep and soulful house and techno, to skull-crushing yet funky techno, to smooth and progressive trance.
+To this day Snack's styles span a broad range of 4×4 and breaks…from deep and soulful house and techno, to skull-crushing yet funky techno, to smooth and progressive trance.
 Snack is able to deliver a wide assortment of fresh grooves to the dance floor.

-During 2000 and while still a student at North Carolina State University, Snack procured a position as Sales Director at one of the country's leading college radio stations, WKNC 88.1FM.
+During 2000 and while still a student at North Carolina State University, Snack secured a position as Sales Director at one of the country's leading college radio stations, WKNC 88.1FM.
 He held the position for 2 years and generated more than $15,000 in revenue for station's treasury.
-During his tenure at the station, Snack also served as Afterhours DJ and heightened public knowledge of what has become one of the top EDM radio show formats in the country.
+During his tenure at the station, Snack also served as an Afterhours DJ and heightened public knowledge of what has become one of the top EDM radio show formats in the country.

-After starting a family and in early 2014, Snack retired from the scene...choosing to focus on more strategic initiatives as a mature responsible adult :) .
+After starting a family and in early 2014, Snack officially retired from the scene...choosing to focus on more strategic initiatives as a mature responsible adult :) .
 He still, however, lives and breathes underground electronic music as its very much a part of his identity.
-Legend has it that on any given night, he can be found wandering the streets of Raleigh, pondering the perfect 150bpm mix and day dreaming about a new tough-as-nails 12" cut on Tinrib.
+Legend has it that on any given night, he can be found wandering the streets of Raleigh, pondering the perfect 150bpm mix and day-dreaming about a new tough-as-nails 12" cut on Tinrib.